client9/recipes/pesto-sauce.md

 </td></tr>
 </table>

-* For 1&frac12; pounds pasta.
+* For 1&frac12; pounds pasta, use spaghetti or potato gnocci.
-* When add a few table spoons of pasta water to dillute.
+* Use a few table spoons of pasta water to dillute when serving.
 `